ebrahimfeghhi/beyond-brainscore/README.md

 # What is brainscore

-Code for (insert our paper title here).
+Code for "What are large language models mapping to in the brain?
+A case against over-reliance on brain score.

 ## Environment

-List required packages here.
+Required packages can be installed using the environment.yaml file.

-Our code relies on an edited version of himalaya.
+Our code relies on an edited version of himalaya and LMMS.
-To use this code, clone our custom himalaya repo and pip install.
+To use this code, clone our custom himalaya and LMMS repo and pip install.

 ## Overview